pelican-plugins/avatar/README.md

 Usage
 -----

-### Specifying the author's email address
+### Specifying the Author's Email Address

-The default email address is taken from the `AVATAR_AUTHOR_EMAIL` variable in the Pelican configuration fileThis default value can be overridden in a per-article basis, according to the email address found in the article's metadata.
+The default email address is taken from the `AVATAR_AUTHOR_EMAIL` variable in the Pelican settings file.
+This default value can be overridden on a per-article basis by specifying an email address in the article's metadata:

-In ReSTructuredText:
+For reStructuredText:

 ```rst
 :email: bart.simpson@example.com
 ```

-In Markdown:
+For Markdown:

 ```markdown
 Email: bart.simpson@example.com
 ```

-The avatar image corresponding to the specified email is searched at Libravatar.
-If it is not found there, it is searched (transparently) at Gravatar.
-If the avatar for the specified email address is not found at any of those services, a default picture is shown.
+The plugin first tries to find an avatar image corresponding to the specified email at Libravatar.
+If it is not found there, the plugin then searches Gravatar.
+If an avatar for the specified email address is not found at any of those services, a default picture is shown.
 The default for the "missing picture" can be defined in the configuration variable `AVATAR_MISSING`.

-### Adjusting the template
+### Adjusting the Template

-This plugin assigns the `author_avatar` variable to the Libravatar URL and makes the variable available within the article's context.
+This plugin assigns the `author_avatar` variable to the avatar image URL and makes that variable available within the article's context.
 For instance, you can add the following to a template file (for example, to the `article_infos.html` template file), just before the information about the author:

 ```html
 {% if article.author_avatar %}